Futsal Association of India

-Futsal Association of India (FAI) is the governing body of state-level futsal league and Asian Premier Futsal Championship in India.
+Futsal Association of India (FAI) is the governing body of state-level futsal and Asian Premier Futsal Championship in India.

-FAI has been developing futsal through various District, State and National Championships.
+FAI has been developing futsal through various district and state championships.
 FAI organised its 1st Youth Futsal Championship in 2011.

 FAI is affiliated with Asociación Mundial de Fútbol de Salón (AMF) since 2011, and was a founding member of the Confederation of Asian Futsal (CAFS).